Death Wish II: Development

 Brian Garfield, author of the original Death Wish novel, was so unhappy with the film version that he wrote his own sequel, Death Sentence.
 "They'd made a hero out of him", said Garfield.
 "I thought I'd shown that he'd become a very sick man."
 The idea to produce a sequel to Death Wish (1974) originated with producers Menahem Golan and Yoram Globus, owners of Cannon Films.
 They reportedly announced their plans to do so prior to actually securing the rights to the franchise.
 Dino De Laurentiis, co-producer of the original film, threatened them with a lawsuit unless they properly purchased the rights.
 He negotiated payments for himself, co-producers Hal Landers and Bobby Roberts, and original author Brian Garfield.
 The agreement included future payments for each prospective sequel.

 In 1980, Cannon briefly hired Garfield to write an adaptation of his sequel to Death Wish, Death Sentence, in 1980.
 However, Golam and Globus did not want to use Garfield's book, preferring an original story by David Engelbach, Golan, and Hal Landers.
-After they purchased the rights to the first film from De Laurentiis they also purchased the rights to the characters of the novels from Garfield, meaning they could make a sequel without adapting the original novels.
+After they purchased the rights to the first film from De Laurentiis, they purchased the rights to the characters of the novels from Garfield, meaning they could make a sequel without adapting the original novels.
 "We think our story is a better film story", said Golan.
 "You cannot call a film exploitative just because it touches on disturbing issues", said Globus.
 "Both Death Wish films are a valid comment on American society... the theme of street violence getting out of control is sadly more of a fact of life than it was seven years ago."
 Garfield later approved a separate adaptation without the character of Paul Kersey directed by James Wan in 2007.

 David Engelbach was then asked to write the screenplay.
 After he saw the final product, he was "somewhat appalled" how the film differed from his original script.
 His script didn't include any rape scenes, but those were included by Michael Winner to "get his rocks off".
-However, Engelbach argued that "serious issues - namely, the deteriorating state of our criminal justice system.
+Engelbach argued that "serious issues - namely, the deteriorating state of our criminal justice system.
 The actions of the Bronson character are dictated by the inability of the police to prevent crime, the preoccupation of the courts with technical rather than real justice, and the cancerous climate of fear in which we find ourselves today.
 Paul Kersey is no hero.
 In his pursuit of vengeance he loses the only emotional relationship of his life and by story's end has become as much a victim of crime as the thugs he leaves dead in his wake".